scott-griffiths/bitformat/README.md

 ## More to come

-The `bitformat` library is still pre-alpha and is being actively developed.
+The `bitformat` library is still in alpha and is being actively developed.
-I'm hoping to make an alpha release or two in late 2024, with more features added in 2025.
+The first release was in September 2024, with more features being added steadily.

 There are a number of important features planned, some of which are from the `bitstring` library on which much of the core is based, and others are needed for a full binary format experience.